Frequently Asked Questions

 The founders of NSL (David Orban) and SingularityNET (Ben Goertzel) are friends and general AI colleagues.
 Both Orban and Goertzel have been experts in AI for more than a decade.
 Both companies set up and sponsored a general AI track at the Malta Blockchain Summit in May 2019 and announced the following partnership at the Malta Blockchain Summit in May 2019:

-NSL chose RML to be in the first group of DATs because it wanted one of the first DATs to not be in the financial services or fintech space like the other two.
+NSL chose RML to be in the first group of CSO's because it wanted one of the first CSO's to not be in the financial services or fintech space like the other two.
 NSL also wanted a company poised to make a strong social impact globally in a critically needed area (like health care for the elderly).
 Plus, NSL was impressed with the traction that RML has made to date especially with UK’s National Health Service, Sharp, Amazon and the achieving of other critical UK go-to-market milestones.
 NSL also liked the tokenization/democratization of RML’s business model.

-NSL had four briefing sessions about the DAT with senior officials with Ministry of Economic Development—twice at their offices in April and May, once at a meeting at the Malta Blockchain Summit in late May and once in mid-September.
+NSL had four briefing sessions about the CSO with senior officials with Ministry of Economic Development—twice at their offices in April and May, once at a meeting at the Malta Blockchain Summit in late May and once in mid-September.
 At all four meetings the Ministry of Economic Development told me that the DAT concept, if approved in Malta, which it would very likely be, could be a substantial differentiator for Malta in attracting early stage and growth stage technology companies to relocate to Malta and also for top talent to relocate to Malta because of the difficulty that such companies in all countries have in raising money and how important money is to sustain technology companies.
 They cited that running out of money was the single biggest reason for failure of early stage companies and that good access to investment monies was one of the biggest reasons for companies to relocate to a new jurisdiction.
-They said that because of the strategic nature of the DAT and what it could mean to Malta, that it would be very likely for Malta to agree to a sandbox to test the concept.
+They said that because of the strategic nature of the CSO and what it could mean to Malta, that it would be very likely for Malta to agree to a sandbox to test the concept.
 They invited NSL to present the DAT and the results of the regulatory sandbox tests at their next annual conference.

 NSL also met with the Malta Digital Innovation Authority leadership three times—in April, May and late May.
-In all three meetings he told me that the DAT concept is compelling and that a sandbox would be the likely way forward.
-He told me to coordinate DAT approval with the Ministry of Economic Development and also to coordinate with a top blockchain law firm and he and they would package it up for approval by the Ministry of Financial Services (MFSA) because the Malta government was imminently looking to do two things quickly:
+In all three meetings he told me that the CSO concept is compelling and that a sandbox would be the likely way forward.
+He told me to coordinate CSO approval with the Ministry of Economic Development and also to coordinate with a top blockchain law firm and he and they would package it up for approval by the Ministry of Financial Services (MFSA) because the Malta government was imminently looking to do two things quickly:

 With regard to STOs and blockchain-based financial instruments: